dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

         genus -m 1 -u -o /data/${i}.kaiju_out_krona.1percentclassified.summary
 done
 ```
-#### Download the krona image from quay.io so we can visulaize the results from kaiju
+#### Download the krona image from quay.io so we can visualize the results from kaiju
 ```
 docker pull quay.io/biocontainers/krona:2.7--pl5.22.0_1
 ```